 Others, like mountaineers and backpackers, are far less accustomed to tracking their activity with GPS technology.
 These consumers have much to gain with little previous knowledge or experience.
 To put it another way, many of those that could benefit from a GPS watch may not have thought much about it in the past, much less know how to choose one.
 Additionally, it is possible that a GPS watch isn't even the best choice for you.
 If you have gotten this far, but feel that a GPS watch isn't exactly what you are looking for, consult our overview of outdoor electronics.

 If you wish to use a GPS device on foot, perhaps even in addition to on your bicycle, this is the place to find your information.
 To be clear, the devices we tested and describe here are targeted at a wide array of sports.
 Runners, cyclists, hikers, swimmers, skiers, mountaineers, and outdoor enthusiasts of all types will find a device here for their pursuit.
 Some of the devices we tested are even suitable for all of these activities. in order to help you sort through the field we will, below, outline the different types of products available, describe the criteria by which you might choose for different sports, and then outline various features, attributes, and accessories that will further influence your ultimate choice.

 Types of GPS Watches

 The unifying theme in this article, and in our comprehensive review, is the presence of GPS receiver technology.
 To put it simply, a receiver "knows" exactly where on earth the device is.
 With computing power and temporal data, speed and distance can be deduced.
 Further, with storage capacity, on-device computing power, and post-processing software, the user can review where, how, and how fast he or she traveled.
 Software, other sensors, and accessories take this basic, raw data and generate a whole host of useful information for the consumer.
 We'll elaborate on all this further.
-For now, note that we can divide the entire field into two different categories.
+For now, note that we can divide the entire field into three main categories.

 Simple Training Watches